CaptainTimothy/shadowsocksr/subscription/README.md

 	│   ├── test─delay.sh
 	│   └── update.sh
 	├── ...
-	├── user-config.json
+	└── user-config.json

-	└── user-config.json.bak
+Put your subscription link in "updateSubscription.lst" line-by-line. *(Doesn't support comment or other things... for now.)*\

-Then, put your subscription link in "updateSubscription.lst" line-by-line.
+Remember to remove the example link, it won't work at all. \
 It should look like this:

 	https;//link1.com/link